ferreirasc/OSCP_study_guide/README.md

 	- pWnOS: 2.0
 	- SkyTower: 1
 	- IMF
+	- Lord of the Root 1.0.1
+	- Tr0ll
+	- Pegasus
 - Windows
 	- Metasploitable 3
 	- /dev/random: Sleepy (Uses VulnInjector, need to provide you own ISO and key.)